 Once the river paint and glue holding the rocks in place has set, it’s time to add the water.

-There is a variety of materials and recipes I use for the model water.
+There is a variety of materials and recipes used for the model water.

 Another technique is to use multiple layers of crumbled Polythene film (via P. D. Hancock).
 This is time-consuming and fiddly, the thin film sticks to your fingers and nearby scenery very easily, but creates some of the most realistic water I’ve seen.